Last Updated on

 As you can see there are lots of places to visit in Bhopal and also lots of places to visit near Bhopal.

 Just because a lot of other tourists don’t visit Bhopal doesn’t mean you shouldn’t.
 Coming here just for Sanchi and Bhimbetka is worth the trip alone – when you consider all the other things you can see, it makes it even better!

-A good cheap option by the main lake is Lago Villa, or for something amongst the action, try FabHotel Siya Palace.
+A nice cheap option amongst the action is FabHotel Siya Palace.

 If you’re looking for a comfortable business-style hotel, The Courtyard by Marriott is the best in Bhopal.

-And I think the nicest hotel in Bhopal, which has a lovely bit of history, is the Jehan Numa Palace Hotel.
+And I think the nicest hotel in Bhopal, with some lovely history, is the Jehan Numa Palace Hotel.